monome/docs/grid/studies/seamstress/index.md

 - what, if anything, you want to happen when a grid is connected or removed
 - a timing mechanism (or two!)

-Moving forward, we'll refresh the grid display on a timer, which will later also serve as the play head.
-We also want to ensure two things are true about our application:
+Moving forward, we'll refresh the grid display on a timer, which will also serve as the playhead later on.

-- the action should start when a grid is plugged in for the first time
-- if the grid is disconnected, the action should continue without error
+### 2.1 Basic script {#basic-script}

-Below is the basic structure that facilitates this criteria:
+Below is a basic script that facilitates this structure:

 ```lua
 -- grid studies: seamstress